-(i) Disallowed assets are prepaid expenses, inventory, and accounts receivable over 90 days old; and

-(ii) Financial statements and reports may otherwise refer to adjusted net worth as net position, net assets, surplus, owner's equity, or shareholders' equity.
+(i) Disallowed assets are prepaid expenses, inventory, and accounts receivable over 90 days old; and net position, net assets, surplus, owner's equity, or shareholders' equity.
 The adjusted net worth is the total assets minus the sum of the total liabilities and the disallowed assets.